 Termites build colonies in the moist soil near your house and then begin to eat the wooden fixtures of your homes.
 Get a plumber to ensure your pipes do not leak.

-Even if you’re not a handyman yourself, keeping your gutters clean and free of leaves will also prevent moisture from building.
-This will also stop mold from occurring.
+Even if you’re not a handyman yourself, keeping your gutters clean and free of leaves will also prevent moisture from building up.
+This will also stop mould from occurring.

 2) Store excess wood away from your property